 Canadian citizenship application

 Before you rush to submit a Canadian citizenship application it is crucial that you understand and meet all the requirements for becoming a Canadian citizen.
+Not knowing the full requirements is like filling out your Canadian citizenship application blind-folded.

 To be eligible to become a Canadian citizen, you must: